JstnMcBrd/ray-tracer/README.md

 ## Output

-This raytracer can output images as `.png` files or `.ppm` files.
+This raytracer outputs images as `.png` files.
 Transparency is not supported, but is a future goal.

 ## Scenes